MicrosoftDocs/fabric-docs/docs/real-time-analytics/jupyter-notebook.md

 ## Download the NYC Taxi demo notebook

-We've created a sample Jupyter notebook that will take you through all the necessary steps for query and visualization of the sample data you have just loaded in your Kusto Database.
+We've created a sample Jupyter notebook that will take you through all the necessary steps for query and visualization of the sample data you have just loaded in your KQL Database.

 1. Open the Customer Success Engineering code sample repository on GitHub to download the [NYC Taxi demo Notebook.](https://github.com/Azure/kusto-adx-cse/blob/30e36d1c92f09d2bbb9d080f78789b9bd7829176/KQLDemos/JupiterNotebook/NYC%20Taxi%20KQL%20demo.ipynb).